Designations Congruent with Things: Chapter 23

 “It was hard for him,” she says.

-“It was very hard,” she says, sounding strained again, sounding like she’s been strained, horribly strained, for weeks now.
+“It was very hard.”
+She sounds strained again, she sounds like she’s been strained, horribly strained, for weeks now.
 “It was very hard, in the end, for him.”

-“Yeah,” Newt replies, feeling overwhelmed, feeling like he needs to rest his head on his own crossed arms, and so he does, sliding the phone very close to him, turning the volume down.
+“Yeah.”
+Newt feels overwhelmed, feels like he needs to rest his head on his own crossed arms, and so he does, sliding the phone close, turning the volume down.
 “Not just for him, though.
 For you too.”

 She pauses.